 Which individuals spend more time in the front of the group?

-We found the proportion of time spent by each status in the front half of the group relative to direction of travel to be relatively variable between groups (figure 3).
-In 3 out of the 5 groups (HM2017, HM2019 and NQ201), the dominant female was spending a much greater fraction of time in the front than any other individuals.
+We found the proportion of time spent by each status in the front half of the group relative to direction of travel varied between groups (figure 3).
+In 3 out of the 5 groups (HM2017, HM2019 and NQ201), the dominant female spent a greater fraction of time in the front half of the group compared to any other individual.
 In L2019, a lot of individuals spent slightly more time in the front than the dominant female, even though she was overall more often than not in the front.
 In ZU2021, the dominant female was by far the individual spending the highest proportion of time in the back half of the group.
 The dominant male was rather more in the back half of the group, except in L2021.
 No overall trend seems to emerge for other statuses.

 Figure 3.
 Proportion of time spent in the front half of the group relative to the group’s direction of movement by each recorded individual (colored dots) in the 5 study groups (vertical axis).
 Dot color indicates individual status as shown in the legend.